-- can include, but are not limited to:
+Can include, but are not limited to:

-- Multiple sclerosis
+- Multiple sclerosis;

-- HIV/AIDS
+- HIV/AIDS;

-- Chronic fatigue syndrome
+- Chronic fatigue syndrome;

-- Migraines
+- Migraines;

-- o Chronic pain
+- Chronic pain

-- Seizures (including, beginning July 1, 2020 all required components for a Seizure Action Plan under the new Seizure Smart School Act; more information on these requirements will be forthcoming in SSM)
+- Seizures (including all required components for a Seizure Action Plan under the Seizure Smart School Act)

 The Health/Medical section of the Section 504 Plan allows the team to create a Health Care Plan for conditions other than asthma, diabetes and allergies.
 If a student has an episodic condition that requires medication during the school day, the team may want to develop a Health Care Plan.
 The Health Care Plan should describe what types of medication are required during the school day, whether the student can self-administer, where the medication is stored, and any side effects from the medication.
 The Health Care Plan should also detail any accommodations needed during the school day, school activities, field trips and on the bus.
 Finally, the Health Care Plan should outline what steps should be taken in an emergency.
 After handling an emergency, always contact a student's parent/guardian to inform them of its occurrence.
 And again, when in doubt, always call 911.